Dechtman Wealth Management | March 26, 2024

 Depending on your income, effective tax rate, and retirement goals, a traditional IRA or 401k may be the perfect approach for your retirement strategy.
 However, there are some situations where the Roth IRA and 401k offer several advantages over a traditional IRA or 401k.

 First and foremost, the traditional IRA and 401K are tax-deferred.
 That means you don’t pay taxes on the money you contribute until you withdraw it in retirement.
-That allows your money to grow tax-free.
+That allows your money to potentially grow tax-deferred.
 However, it also means principal and returns on investments made are taxed at withdrawal.

 The Roth IRA is funded with after-tax dollars.
 That means you don’t get a deduction for your contributions.
 However, you also won’t pay taxes on the money when you withdraw it in retirement (if you’re over 59 1/2 and have had the Roth IRA for at least five years).